Cybernetic-Ransomware/Animals_Healthcare_Application/doc/12_adr_turso_offline_snapshots.md

 before deciding whether refresh should be automatic), Turso Cloud sync, delta updates, local writes, and scheduling `prune_animal_snapshots` via Celery Beat.

+### Stage 5 — operational hardening and compatibility contract (2026-07-03)

+Stage 5 adds the operational layer around the existing lifecycle and freezes the rules a future external reader (mobile app, CLI) can rely on.
+No API shape changes.

+**Schema compatibility contract.** `SCHEMA_VERSION` (`services/schema.py`) is
+bumped **only for breaking changes**: dropping or renaming a table or column, changing a column's type or semantics, changing the canonical payload form behind `source_revision`, or changing the meaning of a manifest field.
+Additive changes — new tables, new nullable or defaulted columns — do **not** bump it.
+Reader obligations, in exchange:

+- select columns by name, never by position;
+- tolerate unknown tables and columns;
+- tolerate the absence of optional columns (files written before stage 5 lack `exporter_version`);
+- refuse to open a file whose `schema_version` is greater than the highest version the reader knows.

+The manifest gains `exporter_version` (the first additive change under this contract — `SCHEMA_VERSION` stays 1): provenance only, "which exporter code wrote this file", never consulted for compatibility decisions.
+It mirrors the project version in `pyproject.toml` and is kept in sync manually.

+**Ops.** Retention logic moves from the management command into `services/pruning.py`; `prune_animal_snapshots` remains as a thin CLI wrapper and the same pass runs daily at 03:30 UTC as the `ahc.offline_snapshots.prune_snapshots` Celery Beat task (closing the stage 4 exclusion).
+Build start/finish/fail and access denials are logged under the `ahc.apps.offline_snapshots` logger (console-only — containers collect stdout); log lines carry ids only, never medical content.
+`check_animal_snapshots` is a read-only ops probe reporting status counts, stale BUILDING rows, current READY rows whose file is missing, and orphaned files; `--strict` makes it exit non-zero for cron/CI use.

+**Deployment.** `PRIVATE_STORAGE_ROOT` must live on a named volume (`private_storage`) mounted by both `web` and `queue` in **both** compose files.
+This supersedes the stage 2 remark that the dev bind mount "covers it" — the traefik compose previously mounted nothing at `/app/private`, so worker-built snapshots were invisible to the web container and vanished on recreate.

+**Download audit.** Snapshots carry medical data, so every download attempt is recorded in `SnapshotDownloadLog` (migration 0004): requesting profile, animal, outcome (`success` / `forbidden` / `not_found`) and, when resolvable, the artifact row.
+The snapshot FK is `SET_NULL` — the audit entry outlives the pruned artifact. `success` means the response was issued, not that the client received every byte.
+Retention rides the same prune pass (`--download-log-days`, default 90).

+Stage 5 still excludes: Turso Cloud sync, post-save signal rebuilds, delta updates, local writes, task retries, and manifest API restructuring.

 ### Consequences
 - Easier: producing portable offline exports of an animal's profile; a future mobile companion can pull the file as-is; the snapshot doubles as a